 Of course, there is no such thing as “luck” and no number of leaves on a member of the more than 300-strong species of plants in the pea family Fabaceae is going to change that.
 Clover (Trifolium), or trefoil, usually means three-leafed, hence the surprise when one finds a specimen with four, five or more leaflets.
 The world record clover is an uber clover with 21 leaflets, although the Guinness record site says 18.
-Wikipedia, in traditional character has both figures on two different pages.
+At the time of writing, Wikipedia had both figures on two different pages.
 Intriguingly, both the 18 and 21 leaflet specimens were found/grown by Shigeo Obara, a farmer in Japan’s Iwate prefecture.

 Clover is found across the globe, most species are found in the temperate parts of the Northern Hemisphere, but many also occur in South America and Africa, particularly at high altitudes in the tropics.
 Clovers are small annual, biennial, and short-lived perennial herbaceous plants.
 To “be in clover” means to be living a carefree life of ease, comfort, and prosperity.
 But, if you’re due for a drug test make sure you haven’t been drinking milk from cows fed on clover.
 Clover has a small amount of morphine, which can end up in bottled milk.
 Eating clover itself can trigger blood and urine drug tests.
 It’s one more excuse for unlucky athletes caught abusing the system.

-But, the Shamrock metaphor doesn’t explain the luck associated with the fourth leaflet, if anything one would imagine that a fourth leaflet would represent the Devil and so be bad luck.
+Any Irish shamrock (trefoil: God, Son, Holy Spirit) religious analogy doesn’t explain the luck associated with the clover’s fourth leaflet.
+If anything one would imagine that a fourth leaflet would represent something abhorrent added to the Holy Trinity of Catholicism, the Devil, perhaps, and so be bad luck.
 Although some say it is meant to represent God’s grace.
 According to the Wisegeek site, when Adam and Eve left the Garden of Eden, Eve is supposed to have carried a four leaf clover.
 “Curiously, the lore of the white clover plant is also associated with repelling snakes, though it didn’t seem to work in the Garden of Eden,” the site says.
 I suspect the snake-repellant aspect comes from the Irish St Patrick legend.
 Ireland famously has no snakes.